 Mineral Identification

-"Mineral identification can be a complex process where not only hand samples are identified, but also thin sections are studied under microscope and chemical analysis may be made in laboratories.."
+Often not only hand samples are identified, but also thin sections are studied under microscope and chemical analysis may be made in laboratories.

-For a home collection, studying a hand sample is enough.
+For a home collection though, studying a hand sample is enough.

 1. Check crystal habit and grain shape.
 Does this mineral have a massive habit or does it grow crystals?
 Can you identify what shape of crystals?
 Have a close look with a hand lens or a simple microscope.